-The auditors used a variety of scanning software and techniques during the vulnerability and penetration test.
 Outside of the scope of this engagement were "social engineering" attacks.
 Social engineering attacks include posing as technical support staff to elicit responses from users designed to aid in network penetration, or searching desks to reveal notes with passwords and user IDs.
 This type of test typically identifies significant security weaknesses.
 However, we did not perform this type of test work because of the effect that these tests can have on employee confidentiality, property rights, and the relationship between users and information systems staff.

 This project was limited to the DMAS network.
-This test work did not include any information housed for DMAS at the Virginia Information Technologies Agency or any of the information housed at First Health, DMAS' service provider for processing Medicare claims.
+This test work did not include any information housed for DMAS at the Virginia Information Technologies Agency (VITA) or any of the information housed at First Health, DMAS' service provider for processing Medicaid claims.
 This engagement did not have a goal of identifying all of the potential weakness to which the systems could have been subject.

 Based on our assessment of the risks the systems face and the tests of the operating effectiveness of the controls developed by DMAS to alleviate those risks, overall information security controls in place at the time of the testing appear sufficient to protect critical and sensitive information.
 However, we noted certain areas where DMAS can make improvements to enhance systems security.
-We have provided management of

-DMAS the details of our recommendations in a separate report that is exempted from public disclosure in accordance with Section 2.2-3705.2.3 of the Code of Virginia.
-This provision allows for the exemption from disclosure information that describes the design, function, operation, or access control features of any security system.
+We have provided the management of DMAS the details of our recommendations in a separate report that is exempted from public disclosure in accordance with Section 2.2-3705.2.3 of the Code of Virginia.
+This provision allows for the exemption from disclosure of information that describes the design, function, operation, or access control features of any security system.

-We discussed this report with management at an exit conference held on September 14, 2005.
+We discussed this report with management at an exit conference held on February 13, 2008.
 We have not included management's response in this report because the information included in their response is also exempted from public disclosure in accordance with Section 2.2-3705.2.3 of the Code of Virginia.
 However, management generally concurred with our recommendations and agreed to take appropriate corrective action.